SixLabors/docs/articles/imagesharp/loadingandsaving.md

 ## Identify Without Decoding Pixel Data

-Use `Image.Identify()` when you only need dimensions, pixel information, or metadata:
+Use `Image.Identify()` when you only need dimensions, pixel information, metadata, or a quick decoded memory estimate:

 ```csharp
 using SixLabors.ImageSharp;